-If I have multiple Virtual Networks (Vnets) connected to the same ExpressRoute circuit, can I use ExpressRoute for Vnet-to-Vnet connectivity?
+If I have multiple virtual networks connected to the same ExpressRoute circuit, can I use ExpressRoute for VNet-to-VNet connectivity?

-Vnet-to-Vnet connectivity over ExpressRoute isn't recommended.
-To achieve this, configure Virtual Network Peering.
+VNet-to-VNet connectivity over ExpressRoute isn't recommended.
+Instead, configure Virtual Network peering.

 What is ExpressRoute Direct?

 ExpressRoute Direct provides customers with the ability to connect directly into Microsoft’s global network at peering locations strategically distributed across the world.
-ExpressRoute Direct provides dual 100 or 10 Gbps connectivity, which supports Active/Active connectivity at scale.
+ExpressRoute Direct provides dual 100 Gbps or 10-Gbps connectivity, which supports Active/Active connectivity at scale.

 How do customers connect to ExpressRoute Direct?

-Customers will need to work with their local carriers and co-location providers to get connectivity to ExpressRoute routers to take advantage of ExpressRoute Direct.
+Customers need to work with their local carriers and colocation providers to get connectivity to ExpressRoute routers to take advantage of ExpressRoute Direct.

 What locations currently support ExpressRoute Direct?